TBosak/jobsnap/README.md

 - **CSP-compliant**: WASM support for Tesseract and Transformers

 ### Key Patterns
-- All Chrome API interactions should be wrapped for testability
 - Storage migrations use Dexie version system
 - Content scripts detect platform via URL patterns
 - Profile skills are computed/cached for performance